ordpool-space/ordpool/README.md

    npm link ordpool-parser
    ```

-3. Now execute the `ng-add` schematic.

-4. Happy developing!
+3. Happy developing!
 Don't forget to execute the tests! ☕️

-5. You can remove the link later by running `npm unlink`
+4. You can remove the link later by running `npm unlink ordpool-parser`.

 Read more about the `link` feature in the [official NPM documentation](https://docs.npmjs.com/cli/link).